AayushJ91/ML_Projects/notes.md

 ## Confusion Matrix
 * Rows depict the predicted (output) of our model and columns are the actual outcomes
-* True Positive - model predicted positive and the predictions are true (match with the actual outcome).
+* True Positive - model predicted positive and the predictions are true (matched with the actual outcome).
 In the top left
-* True Negative - model predicted negative and the predictions are true (match with the actual outcome).
+* True Negative - model predicted negative and the predictions are true (matched with the actual outcome).
 In the bottom right
-* False Negatives - model predicted negative and the predictions are false (does'nt match with the actual outcome).
+* False Negatives - model predicted negative and the predictions are false (does'nt matched with the actual outcome).
 In the bottom left
-* False Positive - model predicted positive and the predictions are false (does'nt match with the actual outcome).
+* False Positive - model predicted positive and the predictions are false (does'nt matched with the actual outcome).
 In the top right
 * in confusion matrix having shape more than 2X2 all the diagnol elements are treated as true values

 ### Senstitivity:-
 * True Positives / (True Positives + False Negatives)
-* It gives us a number which shows us how much predicted outcome are correctly identified as positive
+* It gives us a number which shows us out of actual true results how many are predicted true
 ### Specificity:-
 * True Negatives / (True Negatives + False Positives)
-* It tells us how much predicted outcome are correctly identified as negative
+* It tells us how much out of actual negative result how many our model predicted as negative
 ### Accuracy:-
 correct predictions / total predictions
 ### Precision:-
 True positive / total positive predictions = TP / (TP + FP)
 * It tells how much positive predictions are true
 * predictions is the base line
+* Of all the items I predicted were positive, how many were actually positive?
 ### Recall:-
 True Positive / actual true = TP / (TP + FN)
 * It tells how much predictions are true out of how much are actualy true
 * actual truth is the base line
+* Of all the items that were actually positive, how many did I correctly identify?
 ### F1 score:-
 2*(precision*recall) / (precision + recall)
 * Harmonic mean between precision and recall